venenux/php-simple-docmarkdowngen/README.md

 ## Description

-convert primitives PHPDoc comments from classes into Markdown.
+Convert primitives PHPDoc comments from classes into Markdown.

-by parsing a class file with a given file name and extracts the documentation of its functions and variables that it but in primitive PHPDoc format, then convert the extracted documentation into a file in Markdown format.
+By parsing a class file with a given file name and extracts the documentation of its functions and variables that it but in primitive PHPDoc format, then convert the extracted documentation into a file in Markdown format.